 HIE and diminished blood flow

-A number of complications and medical mistakes can cause or increase the risk of hypoxic-ischemic encephalopathy.
+A number of complications and medical mistakes can lead to hypoxic-ischemic encephalopathy (HIE).
 These include, among others:

 - Abnormal fetal position/presentation